uber-web/math.gl/modules/core/docs/api-reference/matrix4.md

 ### frustum

 Generates a frustum matrix with the given bounds.
+The frustum far plane can be infinite.

 `matrix4.frustum({left, right, bottom, top, near, far})`
 * `left` (`Number`) - Left bound of the frustum